qrush/sub/README.md

 echo $_RUSH_ROOT
 ```

+You can also use this environment variable to call other commands inside of your `libexec` directly.
+Composition of this type is very much encourages reuse of small scripts, and keeps scripts doing *one* thing simply.

 ## Self-documenting subcommands

 Each subcommand can opt into self-documentation, which allows the subcommand to provide information when `sub` and `sub help [SUBCOMMAND]` is run.